AjayKumbham/jwt-auth-api/README.md

 ## Overview

-This project demonstrates how to implement JWT (JSON Web Token) authentication in a Spring Boot application with Spring Security.
+This project demonstrates how to implement JWT (JSON Web Token) authentication in a Spring Boot application with Spring Security using **HTTP-only cookies** for enhanced security.
 It includes user registration, login, and JWT token generation, along with password hashing using BCrypt.
 Additionally, the system sends a welcome email to users upon successful registration.

 ## Features

-- JWT authentication for secure API access.
+- **Secure JWT authentication** using HTTP-only cookies (XSS protection)
-- BCrypt password encryption.
+- BCrypt password encryption
-- Email notification system for new user registration.
+- Email notification system for new user registration
-- Spring Boot-based backend with Spring Security integration.
+- Spring Boot-based backend with Spring Security integration
+- Role-based access control (USER/ADMIN roles)
-- Easy-to-understand and extendable codebase.
+- Easy-to-understand and extendable codebase

+## Security Improvements

+This implementation addresses security concerns by:
+- **Using HTTP-only cookies** instead of localStorage/sessionStorage
+- **Preventing XSS attacks** by making tokens inaccessible to JavaScript
+- **Automatic token transmission** with every request
+- **Configurable cookie security settings** (Secure, SameSite, HttpOnly)

 ## Technologies Used

-- **Spring Boot**: Framework for building the application.
+- **Spring Boot**: Framework for building the application
-- **Spring Security**: For securing the APIs.
+- **Spring Security**: For securing the APIs
-- **JWT (JSON Web Token)**: For user authentication and token-based session management.
+- **JWT (JSON Web Token)**: For user authentication and token-based session management
-- **BCrypt**: For secure password hashing.
+- **BCrypt**: For secure password hashing
-- **Java Mail**: For sending emails to users.
+- **Java Mail**: For sending emails to users
+- **HTTP-only Cookies**: For secure token storage

 ## Prerequisites